philfung/philfung/README.md

 - 👋 Hi, I’m @philfung
-- 🧪 I currently work on Kit.com, which makes at-home medical exams.
-It was acquired by Ro recently.
+- 🧪 I currently work on Kit.com (now part of Ro), which makes at-home medical exams.
 - 💬 I previously worked on Operator.com, at AI chat company.
 - 👍 Before that, I was one of the early engineers at Facebook, focussing on mobile apps and growth.
 - 👀 I’m interested in health tech (medical devices and software), app development, and machine learning.